Z3R-0/HoT-AzurLaneBot/README.md

 This project is meant both as a fun experiment and a vehicle for practicing clean software architecture patterns like Domain-Driven Design (DDD), CQRS, and proper separation of concerns.

-It’s a somewhat cheeky in theme, but quite serious in code and implementation (no like, seriously).
+— *It’s somewhat cheeky in theme, but quite serious in code and implementation (no like, seriously)* —

 ---